mansim07/datamesh-templates/metadata-tagmanager/src/main/java/com/google/cloud/dataplex/templates/datainformation/README.md

  entity_id: Entity_id of the Dataplex entity e.g. cc_transactions_data

  input_file: Name of the input yaml file.
-Set it to "default.yaml" for dynamic annotation but make sure the DLP results are available  e.g. DataClassification.yaml.
-If providing some manual overrides make sure it is avaibable in classpath by specifing the file in File URIS above.
+Set it to "default.yaml" for dynamic annotation but make sure the above mentioned data labels are available

 **Service Account**:
 A service account that has access to the DLP results table and access to create tags for the data assert.